ltex-plus/ltex-plus/pages/ltex-ls-plus/server-usage.md

   /**
    * Possibility to supply the locale of the client, if LSP 3.15 is used.
    * For LSP 3.16 and later, use `InitializeParams.locale` instead.
-   * @deprecated This will be removed once LTeX LS requires LSP 3.16.
+   * @deprecated This will be removed once LTeX+ LS requires LSP 3.16.
    */
   locale?: string;